signalpoint/commerce/README.txt

 | Drupal Setup |
 |==============|

-1. Download and enable the Commerce Services module on your Drupal site:
+1. Download and enable the Commerce Services and the Commerce DrupalGap modules on your Drupal site:

      https://drupal.org/project/commerce_services
      https://drupal.org/sandbox/signalpoint/2031039

 2. Go to 'admin/structure/services/list/drupalgap/resources' and enable the following resources:

-    commerce_drupalgap
-      *enable all resources for commerce_drupalgap*

     product-display
        index